 How Much Does it Cost?

-he cost of trekking the Colca Canyon will vary in price depending if you choose to go with a guide or go at it independently.
+The cost of trekking the Colca Canyon will vary in price depending if you choose to go with a guide or go at it independently.
 Colca Canyon tours range anywhere from $65 to 200+ USD depending on how many nights you trek and where you start.
 Plus $20 USD for the entry ticket as the Colca Canyon tourist ticket is not included in most tours.

 This is how much we spent trekking the Colca Canyon without a guide 3 days and 2 nights from Cabanaconde → Llahuar → Sangalle → Cabanaconde.
 The total cost we spent as a couple was $194 or $97 per person.
-This included all of our food, water, lots of snacks, transportation, entry tickets and accommodations.
+This included all of our food, water, lots of snacks, beer, transportation, entry tickets and accommodations.

 Breakdown of Colca Canyon Trek Cost per Couple